Ex-trooper was warned about social media activity before sexting discovered

 With good time, 12th Judicial District Judge Travis O’Gorman said Brandon Dolezal, 25, will serve 20 to 28 years in prison on charges associated with sexting involving two girls under the age of 16.
 The offenses allegedly occurred from December 2020 to February 2021 and included video and photos of at least one of the girls, according to court records.

 At the time of the offenses, Dolezal had been stationed as a trooper with Troop E in the Panhandle.
-He served from June 2020 until he was terminated in March 2022 after an internal investigation.
+He served from June 2020 until he was terminated in March 2021, prior to his arrest, after an internal investigation.

 O’Gorman sentenced Dolezal on six counts that stemmed from an investigation including two counts of attempted child enticement with an electronic communication device, both Class II felonies; and four counts of possession of child pornography, a Class IIA felony, after reaching a plea agreement with prosecutors.
 On the counts of child enticement, O’Gorman sentenced Dolezal to 10 to 12 years in prison on each count, with credit for three days already served in jail.
 On each of the counts of possession of child pornography, Dolezal was sentenced to five to eight years.
 The sentences will be served consecutively.
 However, the term is cut in half under state sentencing guidelines, which means that Dolezal will be eligible for parole in 20 years and for mandatory release in 28 years, as O’Gorman outlined.